SymfonyCasts/30-days-last/sfcasts/modal-loading.md

-# Fantastic Model UX with a Loading State
+# Fantastic Modal UX with a Loading State

 Let's pick up where we left off yesterday.
 The Ajax-powered modal loads!
 Try to submit it.
 Uh oh - something went wrong.
 It went to some page that didn't